Research

 Virtual Generation of Porous Media

-The PTFP group, in collaboration with Dr. Yan Wang (Georgia Tech, Mechanical Engineering) have introduced a forward engineering modeling approach to virtually generate fibrous porous media.
+The HARRiS group, in collaboration with Dr. Yan Wang (Georgia Tech, Mechanical Engineering) have introduced a forward engineering modeling approach to virtually generate fibrous porous media.
 The model allows for control over fiber orientation and fiber angles, which leads to virtual generation of more realistic microstructures that have comparable transport properties to raw material, such as carbon paper.
 With this model, fibrous porous media with tailored properties can be generated quickly and efficiently, in a non-destructive economical way.
 In addition, this work is foundational for generating complex porous media (i.e., media that has fibers, binder, and a coated thin film layer) that can be used 1) to predict fluid penetration and 2) to couple the design and manufacture phases of porous media construction.

 complex-geometry